Master of Public Health

 For more detailed information, please view our Requirements page.

-Applications to our Master of Public Health programs are taken through the SOPHAS (Schools of Public Health Application Service) system.
+Applications to our Master of Public Health programs are collected through SOPHAS, the Schools of Public Health Application Service.
 Any individuals applying to a residential and online program, if admitted to both, must choose one before matriculation.

 Coursera does not grant credit, and does not represent that any institution other than the degree granting institution will recognize the credit or credential awarded by the institution; the decision to grant, accept, or transfer credit is subject to the sole and absolute discretion of an educational institution.